Who Could Be The Next Wolverine? 5 Worthy Successors To Hugh Jackman DONE

 Luke Evans has had a very similar career path to Hugh Jackman.
 Both have come from a beginning in London’s West End and found themselves in huge Hollywood franchises – in fact Evans will be playing Gaston in the live action Beauty and the Beast, a role Jackman played on stage.
 Although this background isn’t essential to playing Wolverine, it’s still an interesting parallel.

-What does make Evans qualified to play Wolverine however, is his obvious acting range.
-To be able to play an – admittedly cliché – villain in the Fast and Furious franchise, (probably the best instalment in the series as well) to playing Gaston is a great example of this range.
-Coupled with his Wolverine-esque appearance, this broad ability would be useful to portray the animalistic, tender, and potentially even humorous sides of Wolverine.
+What does make Evans qualified to play Wolverine however is his obvious acting range.
+To be able to play an – admittedly cliché – villain in the Fast and Furious franchise (probably the best in the series as well) to playing Gaston is a great example of this range.
+Coupled with his Wolverine-esque appearance, this broad ability would be useful to portray both the animalistic, tender, and potentially even humorous sides of Wolverine.

 Not only do I think Iwan Rheon can pull off the various elements of Wolverine’s layered personality, he also has many physical attributes in his favour.
 For one, he’s got that rare combination of looking younger than he is – he’s 31 – and can grow a beard, a useful combination if you’re going to play Wolverine.
 He also has the one attribute that Hugh Jackman could never have, he’s short.
 At 5’8 Iwan Rheon is much closer to comic book Wolverine’s 5’3, where Jackman is 6’3.
 Alas it’ll probably never happen.